Old Farm Neighborhood

 Harvest 4 – In the middle of the deck, we installed a 6′-wide staircase.
 Continuing with the two-tone scheme, the owners decided on Tundra for the step tread and Dark Slate on the risers.

-Composite deck with double picture frame border and a steel deck railing in Colorado Springs
+Grey composite deck with dark slate double picture frame border and a metal deck railing in Colorado Springs

 Harvest 5 – Adding a double picture frame border creates a beautiful contrast between the two colors of decking material.
 The railing system is a Fortress Fe26 Traditional system in Black sand.

-Composite deck with double divider boards and picture frame border and a steel deck railing in Colorado Springs
+Gray composite deck with double divider boards and picture frame border in dark slate with a metal deck railing in Colorado Springs

 Harvest 6 – By using the double divider boards, the homeowners avoided having butt-seams down the middle of the deck.

-Composite deck with two tone decking material and black metal deck railing in Colorado Springs
+Composite deck with contrasting decking colors and black metal deck railing in Colorado Springs

 Harvest 7 – Once the Decks by Schmillen crew has completed the deck, we clean it down to make sure everything looks fantastic for the homeowners.